cosmos/gaia/docs/althea/testnet-1.md

 RUST_LOG=info client cosmos-to-eth \
         --cosmos-phrase="the phrase containing the Gravity bridged tokens" \
         --cosmos-rpc="http://localhost:1317"  \
-        --fees="must be the erc20 your sending back in the form peggy0xXXXXX" \
         --erc20-address="0xXXXXXXX" \
         --amount=.5 \
         --eth-destination="any eth address, try your delegate eth address"